-SpareBank 1 Nord-Norge's total funding (including covered bonds issued through SpareBank 1 Boligkreditt and SpareBank 1 Naeringskreditt) consisted of approximately 51% deposits at end-March 2019, which has proven resilient over many years.
-At end-March 2019, the bank's 12 month growth in deposits was 8.7%, while its gross loans-to-deposits ratio (including securitized loans) was a high 163%.
-Retail deposits constituted 54% of total customer deposits at end-March 2019.
+SpareBank 1 Nord-Norge's total funding (including covered bonds issued through SpareBank 1 Boligkreditt and SpareBank 1 Naeringskreditt) consisted of approximately 51% in the form of customer deposits at end-September 2019, which have proven resilient over many years.
+At end-September 2019, the bank's year-on-year growth in deposits was 6.2%, while its gross loans-to-deposits ratio (including securitized loans) was a high 166%.
+Retail deposits, which are considered more sticky, comprised around 56% of total customer deposits at end-September 2019.

-SpareBank 1 Nord-Norge has increasingly used covered bond funding, which is done off-balance sheet through specialised companies owned jointly together with other members of the SpareBank 1 alliance (SpareBank 1 Boligkreditt for residential mortgages and SpareBank 1 Næringskreditt for commercial mortgages).
-At end-March 2019, the bank had transferred retail mortgages worth

-NOK33.9 billion to these vehicles (i.e. around 29% of its total gross loan book).
+SpareBank 1 Nord-Norge has increasingly used covered bond funding, which is done off-balance sheet through specialised companies owned jointly together with other members of the SpareBank 1 Alliance (SpareBank 1 Boligkreditt for residential mortgages and SpareBank 1 Næringskreditt for commercial mortgages).
+At end-September 2019, the bank had transferred retail mortgages worth NOK34.7 billion to these vehicles (i.e. around 29% of its total gross loan book).
 While we view positively the diversification benefit of covered bond funding, its extensive use increases the amount of pledged assets unavailable for unsecured bondholders, including depositors in liquidation.

-We globally reflect the relative stability of covered bonds compared with unsecured market funding through a standard adjustment in our scorecard accounting around half of such covered bonds as deposit-like funding.
-Our Funding Structure Score reflects our view that SpareBank 1 Nord-Norge's usage of market funding (see Exhibit 6) is of sufficient scale (market funds, including covered bond issued by the covered bond companies, comprised around 30% of tangible banking assets at end-March 2019) to represent a source of vulnerability because, in times of market stress, market funding can become more expensive and/or restricted.
-We also note that the bank has a generally good maturities diversification of its capital markets funding (excluding covered bonds) until 2023, although repayments amounting to almost NOK5 billion is due within the next twelve months.
+We reflect the relative stability of covered bonds compared with unsecured market funding through a standard adjustment in our scorecard accounting around half of such covered bonds as deposit-like funding.
+Our Funding Structure Score reflects our view that SpareBank 1 Nord-Norge's usage of market funding (see Exhibit 6) is of sufficient scale (market funds, including covered bond issued by the covered bond companies, comprised around 31% of tangible banking assets at end-September 2019) to represent a source of vulnerability because, in times of market stress, market funding can become more expensive and/or restricted.
+We also note that the bank has a generally good maturities diversification of its capital markets funding (around NOK26 billion excluding covered bonds) until 2024, with repayments amounting to almost NOK5 billion due in 2020.

-Exhibit 6

-SpareBank 1 Nord-Norge's market funding distribution at end-March 2019
+Exhibit 6 SpareBank 1 Nord-Norge's market funding distribution at end-September 2019